Product Strategy Framework

 Product-Market Fit Pyramid

-My structured methodology for systematically achieving and measuring product-market fit
+A structured methodology for systematically achieving and measuring product-market fit, created by Dan Olsen

 Throughout my product marketing career, I've found that achieving product-market fit is the single most critical factor in determining a product's ultimate success.
-My Product-Market Fit Pyramid framework provides a structured methodology for systematically building products that truly resonate with target customers and solve their meaningful problems.
+I apply the Product-Market Fit Pyramid framework, developed by Dan Olsen in his book "The Lean Product Playbook", which provides a structured methodology for systematically building products that truly resonate with target customers and solve their meaningful problems.

-Unlike ad-hoc approaches that often lead to building products in search of a market, my pyramid model ensures that product development follows a deliberate, customer-centric path.
-By working from the foundation of understanding target customers and their underserved needs upward to feature development, I create products that customers not only want but are willing to enthusiastically pay for and recommend to others.
+Unlike ad-hoc approaches that often lead to building products in search of a market, the pyramid model ensures that product development follows a deliberate, customer-centric path.
+By working from the foundation of understanding target customers and their underserved needs upward to feature development, teams can create products that customers not only want but are willing to enthusiastically pay for and recommend to others.

 The Framework